Home

 -

-- Allocate funds to assist or, if needed, pay for funerals and burial expenses for Stonewall veterans and establish a
+for funerals and burial expenses for Stonewall veterans and establish a

-central burial place at a local cemetery for Stonewall Veterans where their memory will be collectively honored by future
+central burial place at a local cemetery for Stonewall Veterans where

 -

-The STONEWALL Veterans' Association ("S.V.A.") is a
+("S.V.A.") is a

-not-for-profit, volunteer membership organization primarily for GLBT
+not-for-profit, volunteer membership organization primarily for G.L.B.T.

-S.V.A. regularly publishes a newsletter entitled STONEWALL Newzletta.
+S.V.A. regularly publishes a newsletter entitled "STONEWALL Newzletta".

 The on-line edition is updated daily.
-There is an expanded
+There is an

 print edition which is published quarterly.
 Press releases

-and other media communications by the S.V.A. are generated as warranted.
-The S.V.A. focuses on the
+and other media communications by the S.V.A. are generated as

 continuing struggles of Gays, Lesbians, Bisexuals and

 Transgenderists.
-We are a historical, cultural, educational,
+The S.V.A. is a historical, cultural,

 advocacy and politically-aware group with a long reach, great